 Last week, as part of the VEDLIoT project, António Casimiro, LASIGE integrated member, took part in HiPEAC 2024, between 17 and 19 January 2024, in Munich.
 At HiPEAC, António Casimiro co-organized the 3rd edition of the workshop entitled “Deep Learning for IoT (DL4IoT)”.
 Attendance at the workshop was very positive and the presentations were of high quality.
 There […]

 The United Nations (UN) General Assembly proclaimed 24 January as the International Day of Education, in celebration of the role of education for peace and development, as a human right, a public good, and a public responsibility.
 When UN adopted the 2030 Agenda for Sustainable Development in September 2015, the international community recognized that education […]

 Eduardo N. Castanho, LASIGE’s PhD student, published the paper “G-bic: generating synthetic benchmarks for biclustering”, in BMC Bioinformatics journal, a high-ranked journal in the field of bioinformatics (h-index of 231, Scimago Q1), in December 2023.
 The paper was co-authored by LASIGE’s integrated researcher Sara C. Madeira, LASIGE’s former MSc student João P.Lobo, and Rui Henriques […]

 LASIGE is a research and development unit at the Faculty of Sciences of the University of Lisbon, in the field of Computer Science and Engineering.

 LASIGE has approximately 250 collaborators, including researchers holding a doctoral degree, PhD and MSc students and other junior researchers, project managers, and a team of system administrators.
-The current Director is Prof. Vasco T. Vasconcelos.
+The current Director is Prof. Alysson Bessani.